tc39/proposal-object-rest-spread/Spec.md

 8. Let nestedAssignmentPattern be the parse of the source text corresponding to DestructuringAssignmentTarget using either AssignmentPattern or AssignmentPattern[Yield] as the goal symbol depending upon whether this AssignmentElement has the Yield parameter.
 9. Return the result of performing DestructuringAssignmentEvaluation of nestedAssignmentPattern with `restObj` as the argument.

-### Runtime Semantics: RestObjectDestructuringAssignmentEvaluation

-With parameter `value`.

-NOTE: This is the same as the ES2015 DestructuringAssignmentEvaluation except it collects a list of all destructured property names.
+NOTE: The following are the same as the ES2015 DestructuringAssignmentEvaluation except it collects a list of all destructured property names rather than just empty completion.

 _AssignmentPropertyList : AssignmentPropertyList `,` AssignmentProperty_

-1. Let `propertyNames` be the result of performing RestObjectDestructuringAssignmentEvaluation for AssignmentPropertyList using value as the argument.
+1. Let `propertyNames` be the result of performing DestructuringAssignmentEvaluation for AssignmentPropertyList using value as the argument.
 2. ReturnIfAbrupt(status).
-3. Let `nextNames` be the result of performing RestObjectDestructuringAssignmentEvaluation for AssignmentProperty using `value` as the argument.
+3. Let `nextNames` be the result of performing DestructuringAssignmentEvaluation for AssignmentProperty using `value` as the argument.
 4. ReturnIfAbrupt(`nextNames`).
 5. Append each item in `nextNames` to the end of `propertyNames`.
 6. Return `propertyNames`.